Cubital Tunnel Syndrome

 View Patient Education

 Cubital tunnel syndrome is compression or traction of the ulnar nerve at the elbow.
 Symptoms include elbow pain and paresthesias in the ulnar nerve distribution.
-Diagnosis is suggested by symptoms and signs and sometimes nerve conduction studies.
+Diagnosis is suggested by symptoms and signs and supported by nerve conduction studies.
 Treatments include splinting and sometimes surgical decompression.

 (See also Overview and Evaluation of Hand Disorders.)